gridscale/terraform-provider-gridscale/website/docs/r/server.html.md

 * `auto_recovery` - (Optional) If the server should be auto-started in case of a failure (default=true).

 * `hardware_profile` - (Optional, ForceNew) The hardware profile of the Server.
-Options are default, legacy, nested, cisco_csr, sophos_utm, f5_bigip and q35 at the moment of writing.
-Check the
+Available options are default, legacy, nested, cisco_csr, sophos_utm, f5_bigip, and q35.

 * `ipv4` - (Optional) The UUID of the IPv4 address of the server. (***NOTE: The server will NOT automatically be connected to the public network; to give it access to the internet, please add server to the public network.)